Fran Tarkenton: Professional football career

-In his 18 NFL seasons, Tarkenton completed 3,686 of 6,467 passes for 47,003 yards and 342 touchdowns, with 266 interceptions, all of which were NFL records at the time of his retirement.
+In his 18 NFL seasons, Tarkenton completed 3,686 of 6,467 passes for 47,003 yards, 342 touchdowns, and 266 interceptions, all of which were NFL records at the time of his retirement.
 Tarkenton's 47,003 career passing yards rank him 14th all time, while his 342 career passing touchdowns is 13th all time in NFL history.
 He also is 13th on the all-time list of regular-season wins by a starting quarterback with 124 regular season victories.
 He used his impressive scrambling ability to rack up 3,674 rushing yards and 32 touchdowns on 675 carries.
 During his career, Tarkenton ran for a touchdown in 15 different seasons, an NFL record among quarterbacks.
-He ranks eight in career rushing yards among quarterbacks, behind Lamar Jackson, Michael Vick, Cam Newton, Russell Wilson, Randall Cunningham, Steve Young, and Josh Allen.
+He ranks eighth in career rushing yards among quarterbacks, behind Lamar Jackson, Michael Vick, Cam Newton, Russell Wilson, Randall Cunningham, Steve Young, and Josh Allen.
 When he retired, Tarkenton held NFL career records in pass attempts, completions, yardage, touchdowns, rushing yards by a quarterback, and wins by a starting quarterback.

 The Vikings finished the 1975 season with an NFC-best 12–2 record and Tarkenton won the NFL Most Valuable Player Award and the NFL Offensive Player of the Year Award while capturing All-Pro honors in the process.
 He was also a second-team All-Pro in 1973 and earned All-NFC selections in 1972 and 1976.
 He was named second-team All-NFC in 1970 and 1974.
 Tarkenton was selected to play in nine Pro Bowls.

 Tarkenton was indecisive on his retirement during the last seven years of his playing career.
 In the early months of 1979, he was offered a contract to play one more year and "receive $100,000 annually for the next 10 years as a nonplayer."
 On May 8, 1979, he announced his retirement.

 Despite not winning a Super Bowl, he won six playoff games, and in 1999 he was ranked #59 on The Sporting News list of the 100 Greatest Football Players.
 Playing in the era of sacks not being counted by the league, Tarkenton was sacked 570 times in his career, unofficially the most in league history at the time of his retirement.

 Tarkenton was inducted into the Georgia Sports Hall of Fame in 1977, the Pro Football Hall of Fame in 1986, the College Football Hall of Fame in 1987, and the Athens, Georgia Athletic Hall of Fame in 2000.